-The following unaudited Selected Pro Forma Financial Data as of and for the three months ended March 31, 1999 and for the year ended December 31, 1998 is derived from the TC PipeLines' Pro Forma Financial Statements appearing elsewhere in this prospectus.
+The following unaudited Selected Pro Forma Financial Data as of and for the year ended December 31, 1998 is derived from the TC PipeLines' Pro Forma Financial Statements appearing elsewhere in this prospectus.
 For the purpose of this pro forma financial data, it is assumed that TC PipeLines will be in a position to exercise significant influence over Northern Border Pipeline and the investment is accounted for using the equity method of accounting.
 The pro forma financial data is based on currently available information and various estimates and assumptions, and therefore the actual financial data will differ from the pro forma financial data.
 For a more complete discussion of the assumptions used in preparing the Selected Pro Forma Financial Data, see Notes to the Pro Forma Financial Statements of TC PipeLines appearing elsewhere in this prospectus.
 The following information should not be deemed indicative of future operating results for TC PipeLines.

-THREE MONTHS YEAR ENDED ENDED MARCH 31, 1999 DECEMBER 31, 1998
+YEAR ENDED DECEMBER 31, 1998